Understanding Consignor Roles in Contract Management

 A consignor is accountable for packaging goods properly and labeling them with details like destination, handling instructions, and compliance markings.
 Errors in these early stages can lead to costly delays or claims.
 Additionally, consignors must provide a full set of documents: bills of lading, invoices, export licenses, and regulatory declarations.
 These documents often act as evidence of shipment terms between all parties involved.

-Companies that use platforms with automated drafting functions—such as ClearContract’s drafting feature—can streamline this paperwork, ensuring consistency and compliance without repetitive manual work.
+With ClearContract’s Contract Drafting, this paperwork generates from approved templates via questionnaire, ensuring consistency and compliance without repetitive manual work.
 Instead of juggling versions in Word or email, templates update automatically when laws or contract terms change.

 Compliance and Data Accuracy